Follow TV Tropes

 • Truman Capote once said of his book Answered Prayers, "Either I'm going to kill it or it's going to kill me."
 By 1975, concerns over Capote's lifestyle led most people to believe it would never see the light of day.
 Despite that, Capote published four chapters of Answered Prayers in Esquire—where a number of Capote's fellow socialites promptly discovered that the dysfunctional characters therein were thinly-veiled exposés of themselves.
 The trope ultimately became downplayed in that Capote lost no roles of note over his work, but became Persona Non Grata among his acquaintances for how he'd portrayed them.
 Capote never wrote another novel after that, and Answered Prayers was published unfinished several years after his death from liver disease in 1984.

-• Jessica Cluess (known for the Kingdom on Fire series) was dropped by her literary agent Brooks Sherman in December 2020, due to controversial Twitter posts she'd made in response to a tweet by Lorena Germán, questioning whether classic literature written before The '50s was still relevant enough to be required reading in schools and suggesting the texts be switched with more recent literature.
+• Jessica Cluess (known for the Kingdom on Fire series) was dropped by her literary agent Brooks Sherman in December 2020, due to controversial Twitter posts she'd made in response to a tweet by Lorena Germán; Germán's tweet questioned whether classic literature written before The '50s was still relevant enough to be required reading in schools and suggested the texts be switched with more recent literature.
 Cluess' tweets defending the classics were exceptionally hostile towards Germán, including repeatedly insulting her intelligence; Germán responded that she'd made the original post from an academic stance, but that Cluess' tweets felt more like personal attacks.
 Cluess deleted the tweets and posted a public apology to Germán a day later, but shortly after Sherman announced Cluess was no longer a client as he viewed her behaviour as "racist and unacceptable".
+The incident also apparently resulted in Cluess' book War of Dragons being dropped or delayed by the publisher; it was supposed to come out in 2021 (with a cover and synopsis being released, and advanced reader copies sent out), but the release date came and went with no news.

 • Cait Corrain's debut novel Crown of Starlight was due to be published on 14th May 2024.
 However, in December 2023 the book's release was cancelled by Corrain's publishers Del Rey and Daphne Press, her contract for a sequel was terminated, Illumicrate removed the book from their May 2024 subscription box and she was dropped by her agent, after she was exposed for creating at least eight fake Goodreads accounts to review-bomb other authors' upcoming books (two of the authors, Molly X Chang and Danielle Jensen, also had contracts with Del Rey) and leave fake 5-star reviews for Crown of Starlight.
 Worsening matters is that the authors Corrain review-bombed are disproportionately people of colour, while Corrain is white and some of her fake accounts had her posing as people of colour.
 Xiran Jay Zhao brought widespread attention to the sockpuppeting and review-bombing after Corrain refused to address the issue privately with the affected authors.
 Corrain dug herself deeper by trying to claim an over-zealous friend was responsible - going as far as (unconvincingly) fabricating Discord conversations between them - before admitting in a public apology that this friend didn't exist and it was all her; she attributed her actions to a "psychological breakdown" stemming from ongoing problems with mental illness, substance abuse and a change in medication, leaving her so insecure about her book's release she tried to sabotage her so-called 'competition'.